docutils/docutils/docutils/README.txt

 * When editing the source, do changes on the Python 2 versions of the files and re-run the build command.

-Using Docutils with Python 3.x is less tested and might still have some issues.

 .. _porting to Python 3: http://docs.python.org/py3k/howto/pyporting.html